CAST-Extend/com.castsoftware.uc.aip.console.aws/README.md

 Only newly expanded node are inited.
 The tokens are also fetched.

+In case you want to apply playbook on already initialized nodes: stage=init ./aws_aip-node.sh

 ### Update the console - ./aws_aip-console.sh -t aipnode

 Registers new nodes with tokens